Knights get defensive, beat Medford in low-scoring affair

-On a cold, windy night with sleet falling from the sky, one could predict Friday’s matchup between Kenyon-Wanamingo and Medford would be low-scoring.
+On a cold, windy and sleet-filled night, one could have predicted Friday’s matchup between Kenyon-Wanamingo and Medford would be low-scoring.
 And those people would have predicted correctly.

 After a scoreless first half, Kenyon-Wanamingo was able to get in the endzone twice while blanking the Tigers in the second half for a 14-0 Mid Southeast (White) district victory.